 - After business users install a content pack, it loses its grouped identity: it's just a list of dashboards and reports interspersed with other dashboards and reports.
 Apps, on the other hand, maintain their grouping and identity even after installation.
-This makes it easy for business users to continue to navigate to them over time.
+This grouping makes it easy for business users to continue to navigate to them over time.

 - You can create multiple content packs from any workspace, but an app has a 1:1 relationship with its workspace.

 - Over time we plan to deprecate organizational content packs, so we recommend you create apps from now on.

-- With the new workspace experience preview, we are taking the first steps towards deprecating organizational content packs.
+- With the new workspace experience preview, we're taking the first steps towards deprecating organizational content packs.
 You can't consume or create them in preview workspaces.

-See How are the new app workspaces different from existing app workspaces? to compare the current and new app workspaces.
+See How are the new app workspaces different from existing app workspaces? to compare the two.